 The Best Kind of Folk: My Friend, Allan Katz

 Barely able to take the time to drop off our bags at the Crosby Street Hotel and eat a bite, we jumped in a cab and made our way to what was then called the TAAS Show, originated by the American Folk Art Museum.
 One goal: meet Allan Katz.
-Will practically tumbled and galloped his way into the show, and for the next several hours, we both circulated in and out of Allan’s booth, visiting with him, admiring each and every piece of Folk Art he had for sale, and also meeting his BEYOND darling wife, Penny.
+Will practically tumbled and galloped his way into the show.
+For the next several hours, we both circulated in and out of Allan’s booth, visiting with him, admiring each and every piece of Folk Art he had for sale, and also meeting his BEYOND darling wife, Penny.

 Q: Allan, you are widely considered one of the premiere American Folk Art Dealers and Experts.
 Did you grow up in a family of collectors?

 A: In a way…my mother collected Meissen porcelain, but when I was growing up in Brooklyn and also in Queens, many young boys collected stamps and coins.
 Also, during that time, the area around us was totally undeveloped, and I spent a great deal of time collecting fascinating natural objects, such as bird’s eggs and butterflies.
-The American Museum of Natural History’s Monarch Tree was particularly fascinating to me, and inspired me to build my very own “Natural History Museum” in my basement, charging a five cent admission to see my collection.
+The American Museum of Natural History’s Monarch Tree was particularly fascinating to me.
+I was inspired me to build my very own “Natural History Museum” in my basement, charging a five cent admission to see my collection.

 As an economics student in college, I was primarily interested in a successful business career.
 I served as the CFO of Parametrics Industrial Electronics Company from 1969 to 1983.
 I began collecting early American advertising, and eventually became a collector and dealer of American Folk Art and Americana.
 My career has taken many paths, and it has been my honor and pleasure to participate in many antique shows through the years including the Winter Antiques Shows in New York City, The Philadelphia Antiques and Art Show, the San Francisco Fall Art and Antiques Show and many many others.